ivanitlearning/AWS-Associate-Courses/README.md

   3. Transit gateways are then connected to customer gateways
 - Can be used to create global networks.
   - You can use these for cross-region peering attachments.
-- Can share between accounts using AWS Resource Access Manager (RAM)
+- Can share resources between AWS accounts using AWS Resource Access Manager (RAM)
   - Can peer with different regions in the same or cross account
 - You achieve a less network complexity if you implement a transit gateway (TGW)